 Applicants may access guidance and information relating to the OHTF Program from the Housing Development Team (HDT) at OHFA.
 Information is also available at the OHFA website: www.ohfa.org.

-Applicants must demonstrate a clear understanding of the rules and regulations that govern the housing Activity to be undertaken, and clearly demonstrate their capacity to proficiently complete the housing Development.
+Applicants must demonstrate a clear understanding of the rules and regulations that govern the housing activity to be undertaken, and clearly demonstrate their capacity to proficiently complete the housing Development.

 Board Consideration

 All Applications will be considered and acted upon by the OHFA Board of Trustees at a board meeting.
-Unless otherwise posted, the meeting time will be 10:00 a.m., and the meeting place will be 100 NW 63rd Street, Oklahoma City, OK, 73116, in the Will Rogers Conference Room.
+Unless otherwise posted, the meeting time will be 10:00 a.m., and the meeting place will be 100 NW 63rd Street, Oklahoma City, OK, 73116.

 The Board of Trustees may, in their discretion, after hearing the recommendations of Staff and the Applicants, elect to approve or deny an Application irrespective of the recommendation of OHFA Staff, if deemed in the best interests of OHFA and the needs of the State of Oklahoma.
 Accordingly, representatives of the Applicant are encouraged to attend the Board of Trustees meeting to answer any questions of the Board of Trustees, and to present evidence and argument in support of approval of the Application, if necessary.
 The Applicant's representative must be a responsible employee or official of the Applicant.
 The Applicant may also be represented by legal counsel.